Yelp/venv-update/README.md

 Because this tool is meant to be the entry-point for handling requirements and dependencies, it's not meant to be installed via pip usually.
-The design allows the single venv_update.py to be vendored (directly checked in) to your project, and run without any dependencies beyond the python standard library.
+The design allows the single `venv_update.py` to be vendored (directly checked in) to your project, and run without any dependencies beyond the python standard library.

 ## Usage

-Simply running `venv_update.py` will create a virtualenv named `virtualenv_run` in the current directory, using `requirements.txt` in the current directory.
+Simply running `venv_update.py` will create a virtualenv named `venv` in the current directory, using `requirements.txt` in the current directory.
 These are default values that can be overridden by providing arguments.
 Pass `--help` for more detail.

 ## Features: